mattg3004/Schistoxpkg.jl/docs/src/man/parameters.md

 contact_rate: global contact rate for the uptake of larvae from the environment (Float)

+max_fec_contact_rate_product: product of maximum fecundity and contact rate parameters.
+This is often used to keep the simulation in a desired range of behaviour when maximum fecundity is changed.
+We will set the contact rate depending on this parameter and the maximum fecundity.
+Appropriate values of this parameter will depend on the value of the cercariae and miracidia survival.
+(Float)

 max_fecundity: expected number of eggs from a single worm pair.
 The actual number will be chosen from a distribution with this mean (Float)